dchbx/resource_registry/RELEASING.md

 ## Publishing the Release
 1. Once the pull request is approved and merged, checkout the main branch and pull the latest changes.
 2. Create a new annotated tag with the version number, e.g., `git tag -a v1.0.0 -m "v1.0.0"`.
+    - IMPORTANT: make sure the tag abides by the format `vX.Y.Z` where `X`, `Y`, and `Z` are integers.
+It is important that the tag name has a different format than the branch name to avoid confusion with Bundler.
 3. Push the tag to the remote repository, e.g., `git push origin refs/tags/v1.0.0`.
 4. GitHub Actions will automatically create a new release on the [GitHub Releases](https://github.com/dchbx/resource_registry/releases) page with release notes.
 Confirm that the release was successfully published there and that all intended commits are included in the release.